mmshahria/GlassboardTech-API-Reference/Banking/PUT Update an ACH Beneficiary.md

 <strong>routingNumber*<strong> `string`

-The routing transit number for the bank account.
+The routing transit number for the bank account.The routing transit number for a linked bank account for this ACH transaction.

 <strong>accountType*<strong> `string`